Business Requirements: What Sort of Businesses May Enter

 This competition is for current undergraduate or graduate level students enrolled in a degree-seeking program at a participating college or university:

-Students must be enrolled during the Fall 2016 and Winter 2017 semesters at their respective college or university.
-Students who graduate Dec 2016 can participate in the Mwest Challenge.
-However, they must send an email, indicating intent to participate, to Shorouq Almallah (email@example.com) no later than Dec 31, 2016.
+Students must be currently enrolled at their respective college or university.
+Students who graduate Dec 2017 can participate in the Mwest Challenge.
+However, they must send an email, indicating intent to participate, to Shorouq Almallah (firstname.lastname@example.org) no later than Dec 31, 2017.

 Teams are not university specific.
 Teams can be made up of students representing one or more of the participating universities.